phongvu009/micro_grad/README.md

 ## Structure:
 - The Value class is the core of this project, which includes Mathematical Operations
-- THe MLP class is to help to build multi-layer Perceptron
+- The MLP class is to help to build multi-layer Perceptron